 - 5 juniper berries

-Halve the onions and slice the halves thinly.
-Give the remaining oil to the pot, fry the onions on medium-low heat, stirring often, for about 20 minutes.
+- Cook onions: Halve the onions and slice the halves thinly.
+Pour the remaining oil in the pot, fry the onions on medium-low heat, stirring often, for about 20 minutes.
 Add some of the water from time to time to prevent them from burning or drying out.

-In the meantime slice the carrots and the red bell pepper.
-Give the vegetables to the onions and continue cooking, stirring a few times in between, for about 3-4 minutes.
-Add the sweet and the smoked paprika powder and stir well for about 1 minute.
+- Cook vegetables: In the meantime, slice the carrots and the red bell pepper.
+Add the vegetables to the onions and continue cooking, stirring a few times in between, for about 3-4 minutes.
+Add the sweet and the smoked paprika powder (sweet or hot according to taste) and stir well for about 1 minute.

-Give the rabbit pieces back to the pot, add the beer and enough water to barely cover the rabbit, the meat pieces should not be completely under water.
-Add the bay leaves, the juniper berries, some salt and pepper.
-Cover the pot, bring to a boil and simmer gently for about 1 ½ hours or until the meat is really tender, it should basically fall off the bone.
+- Simmer stew: Cover the pot, bring to a boil and simmer gently for about 1 ½ hour or until the meat is really tender, it should basically fall off the bone.
 Don't forget to stir from time to time and add a little more beer if the liquid reduces too much.

-Adjust the taste with salt and pepper and serve with mashed potatoes or bread and pickles.
+- Adjust the taste with salt and pepper and serve with mashed potatoes and pickles.
 Or with boiled potatoes and roasted or boiled vegetables or salad.

 - Rabbits are generally small; one weighs about 1,2 kg/ 2.6 lbs.